lsrur/inspector/README.md

 ```

-Optionally, you can setup LI as the default Exception renderer during development time (app.debug=true).
+Optionally, you can setup LI as the default exception renderer during development time (app.debug=true).
 Refer to the [configuration options](#config) to do so.

 ## <a name="requests"></a>VIEW/AJAX/API requests, how it works

 Laravel Inspector (LI) automatically detects the type of the request/response pair and determines the output format.
 If a View response is detected, the code needed to elegantly show the collected information in the browser console will be injected as a javascript into that view.
 Along with this, LI will also add a small piece of pure javascript code that serves as a generic http interceptor, which will examine subsequent AJAX calls looking for information injected by LI
 (this interceptor was tested under pure javascript, Angular 1.x ($http) and jQuery ($.ajax) and should work with any js framework).
 The interceptor also adds a header in each client AJAX call to let LI  know that the interceptor is present.
 Then, from Laravel side, during an AJAX request or a JSON response, LI will send a script to be interpreted (and properly rendered in the browsers console) by the interceptor, OR a pure Json if that header is not present and then assuming that the request was sent from cURL, a REST client app or something else.

-If you are developing, for example, an SPA and using Laravel only for the API but not to serve the web page/s, you can include the following code in your client app to take full advantage of all LI formatting features.
+If you are developing, for example, an SPA and using Laravel only for the API but not to serve the web page/s, you can include the following code in your client app to take full advantage of all formatting features of Laravel Inspector.

 ```javascript
 (function(XHR) {